-General Education Requirement Number of Credit Hours Required Explanation of Requirement Course Examples that Meet Requirement First-Year Seminar 3SH Required of all students who enter Pfeiffer with fewer than 26 SH UNIV 125,UNIV 126, or Honors: UNIV 128 and UNIV 129
+General Education Number of Credit Explanation of Requirement Course Examples that Meet Requirement Hours Required Requirement First-Year Seminar 3SH Required of all students who enter Pfeiffer with fewer than 26 SH UNIV 125,UNIV 126, or Honors: UNIV 128 and UNIV 129

-147.00 2011 0011 ITAICL 404 L. L. L. FNCL 404 - ad FNCL 403W FNCL Writing 3SH-6SH ENGL 101, Introduction to College Writing (with a grade of C- or better) or exemption.
-To place out, a student would need at least two of the three requirements below: At least 500 on SATV At least 500 on SATW At least 3.5 high school GPA (and no less than a 3.0) ENGL 102W, College Writing (with a grade of C- or better; required of all students except those who have had an equivalent course).
-Students must remain continuously enrolled in ENGL101 or 102 until the requirement of passing the course(s) with at least a grade of C- has been met.
-ENGL102W College Writing is prerequisite for all writing intensive courses. exemption Language & Literature 6SH Two electives, one of which must be a literature course (Foreign Language courses above the introductory level300 level or abovemay be substituted for one of these English electives.) · History/Political Science 6SH If History is selected, a two- course sequence is recommended.
+Writing 3SH-6SH ENGL 101, Introduction to College Writing (with a grade of C- or better) or exemption.
+To place out, a student would need at least two of the three requirements below: At least 500 on SATV At least 500 on SATV At least 3.5 high school GPA (and no less than a 3.0) ENGL 102W, College Writing (with a grade of C- or better ; required of all students except those who have had an equivalent course).
+Students must remain continuously enrolled in ENGL101 or 102 until the exemption Language & Literature 6SH requirement of passing the course(s) with at least a grade of C- has been met.
+ENGL102W College Writing is prerequisite for all writing intensive courses.
+Two electives, one of which must be a literature course (Foreign Language courses above the introductory level300 level or abovemay be substituted for one of these English electives.)
+History/Political Science 6SH If History is selected, a two- course sequence is recommended.
 Please check with your advisor.
 Music/Art/Theatre 3SH The course must be a 3 SH course from the 200 level or above offerings.
 Courses listed as ENGL do not satisfy the requirement.
 ART 111V, 121V, 122V, 114V, 131V, 215V, 465, 385, MUSI 120V Natural Sciences 8SH A two-course sequence in a laboratory science BIOL 211N-212N,EXSC 303- 312, CHEM 301-302 Economics/Psychology/ Sociology 6SH CRIM 501, SOCY 201,SOCY 204, SOCY 206,SOCY 408, and/or SOCY 450, EDUC 322, ECON 327 Religion 3SH RAPT Courses Please check with your advisor.
 Mathematics 3SH One course in Mathematics (200 level or above) or Statistics for Psychology or Calculus for Business or Business Statistics Please check with your advisor.